Question or remark ? Please contact us at firstname.lastname@example.org

-The separation of gas and the solids that it carries are of prime importance in process industries.
+The separation of gas and the solids that it carries are of prime importance in process industries and be performed through different methods.
 Solids can be in the gas stream on purpose, as it is for example for the pneumatic conveying line, in case the recuperation of 100% of the solid at the end of the transport phase is required to have an economical process.
 But the solids can also be present as pollution, as a dust, and growing environmental concerns will require to have a dust collection system to clean the gas prior to its emission to the atmosphere.

 Different technologies of separation exist and fit different purposes.
 Cyclones, Scrubbers and Filters are presented in this webpage.